 What time do the food booths open up?

-The food booths typically open up at 11:00 am, however, you may find that some of them open up a few minutes before that.
+The food booths typically open up at 11:00 am, however, you may find that some of them open up 15 to 20 minutes before that.

 In general, the booths stay open until Epcot closes, but there are times (like when a booth starts to run out of items) when some booths might close a bit earlier.

 Are there vegetarian options available at the festival?

 Yes, the Epcot Food and Wine Festival usually offers a few vegetarian and plant-based options at many of its booths.
 Look for the green leaf icon on the menus to identify these options.